fantasticsquirrel/tgbf-lamden/tgbf/plugins/otc/res/otc.md

-Create or take OTC offers that are processed by a smart contract
+Create or take OTC offers that are processed by a smart contract.
+Maker and Taker will pay 2% fee on the token they sell.
+Canceling an offer will result in payback of the whole deposited amount including fee.

-Show offer by providing its ID.
-If it's still available, you will be able to take that offer after confirming.
+This will trigger a workflow that requires you to provide all needed information to create an offer
+`/{{handle}} create`

+Providing an offer ID will display the offer details.
+If you are the creator of the offer then you are able ot cancel it and if you didn't create it then you will be able to take it.
 `/{{handle}} <offer ID>`

-Create an offer.
-This will trigger a workflow that requires you to provide all needed informations to create an offer.
-`/{{handle}} create`

-Cancel a created offer (only possible if you initially created it)
-`/{{handle}} cancel`